Altina Schinasi: California years

-In the 1940s, with hopes of spending more time on her art, Schinasi moved west to Los Angeles first expanding and finally selling her eyeglass concern.
+In the 1940s, with hopes of spending more time on her art, Schinasi moved west to Los Angeles first expanding and finally selling her eyeglass business.
+She had by this time married Viennese doctor and classical pianist Eric Barrett.
 The move away from her business and New York allowed for a new level of commitment to her art.
-Having begun studies with Howard Warshaw at the Jepson School of Art in Los Angeles.
-Schinasi said, “I took a room in the house as my studio and put a sign on the door: ‘Do not come in unless there’s a catastrophe.
-I wanted to have three hours a day just to myself without interruption, and I really did work very hard.’”
+Having begun studies with Howard Warshaw at the Jepson School of Art in Los Angeles, Schinasi said, "I took a room in the house as my studio and put a sign on the door: 'Do not come in unless there's a catastrophe.'
+I wanted to have three hours a day just to myself without interruption, and I really did work very hard."
 Schinasi began to paint in earnest and her large paintings were selected for the Los Angeles County Museum of Art (LACMA) juried show.
-In Los Angeles, Schinasi spent many years as a volunteer art therapist and muralist at experimental mental health center, Synanon.
+In Los Angeles, Schinasi spent many years as a volunteer art therapist and muralist at the experimental mental health centre, Synanon.

 George Grosz' Interregnum (1960)

-It was in California that Schinasi conceptualized and produced George Grosz' Interregnum, a short documentary film that features the anti-Nazi work of the celebrated artist and Schinasi’s former teacher.
-With Grosz’ permission, given in a contract which Grosz wrote by hand on a napkin, Schinasi created a film of his drawings shot on sixteen-millimeter film.
-Grosz’ book, A Big No and a Little Yes was the source of the narrated text read by Lotte Lenya.
+It was in California that Schinasi conceptualized and produced George Grosz' Interregnum, a short documentary film that features the anti-Nazi work of the celebrated artist and Schinasi's former teacher.
+With George Grosz’s permission, given in a contract which Grosz wrote by hand on a napkin, Schinasi created a film of his drawings shot on sixteen-millimetre film.
+Grosz' book, A Big No and a Little Yes was the source of the narrated text read by Lotte Lenya.
 George Grosz' Interregnum was nominated for an Academy Award and won First Prize at the Venice Film Festival.
-Schinasi is credited as producer under the name Altina Carey, her married name at that time.
+Schinasi is credited as producer under the name Altina Carey, her married name at that time (she had married Charles Carey after the death of her second husband from tuberculosis).
 The film was preserved by the Academy Film Archive in 2013.

 March on Washington

-Following on the success of George Grosz' Interregnum, Schinasi found herself drawn to Martin Luther King Jr.’s March on Washington, to which to she acquired film rights.
+Following the success of George Grosz' Interregnum, Schinasi found herself drawn to Martin Luther King Jr.'s March on Washington, to which she acquired film rights.
 Schinasi engaged author John Oliver Killens to write the screenplay.
 When Killens had completed the script, Schinasi met with Dr. King in Atlanta to deliver the script.
-At Dr. King’s invitation, she visited Savior Church in Montgomery, Alabama where Dr. Martin Luther King, Sr. was the pastor and Dr. King Jr. was the guest preacher that Sunday.
+At Dr. King's invitation, she visited Savior Church in Montgomery, Alabama where Dr. Martin Luther King, Sr. was the pastor and Dr. King Jr. was the guest preacher that Sunday.
 From the pulpit, Dr. King Jr. told the congregation about the script and how he looked forward to the movie.
 While in Alabama, Schinasi met Rosa Parks and taped an interview with Rev. Ralph Abernathy.
 Vittorio De Sica, the Italian director of the Bicycle Thieves, expressed interest in directing the film.
 However, Schinasi found it impossible to secure funding for the film, even from politically sympathetic potential investors, and the film was never made.